haowu74/drl_p3_collab-compet/Report.md

 ![Plot of Rewards][image1]

 ## Ideas of Future Work
 The training is not very stable.
 The same model / hyperparameters sometimes converge quickly but the other times don't.
+If there is more time, more hyperparameters will be tried.
+Also other algorithms can be tried, such as A3C.